haltra1/haltra1-Azure-virtual-desktop-terraform/modules/AD/vm-joined-to-active-directory/modules/README.md

-## Terraform for AVD
+## Terraform for WVD

-The purpose of this repository is to develop using Terraform to deploy Azure Virutal Desktop formerly named Windows Virtual Desktop (WVD) on Microsoft Azure Cloud.
+The purpose of this repository is to develop using Terraform to deploy Windows Virtual Desktop (WVD) on Microsoft Azure Cloud.

-The **AVD-Terraform** directory contains the various components for building out AVD.
+The **WVD-Terraform** directory contains the various components for building out WVD.
 The directory **/modules** contains all of the shared infrastructure code.

 **Getting started:**